Last Updated on August 25th, 2020

-Although acne shows up on the surface of your skin, it is essentially caused by what is inside your skin, and more particularly, by what you ingest on a daily basis.
+Although acne shows up on the surface of your skin, it is essentially caused by what is inside your skin, particularly by what you ingest on a daily basis.
 If you are battling acne, then the components of your diet are crucial to the development of your pimples.
 While you can lather yourself with all kinds of ointments and lotions in the hope of alleviating your breakouts, there is nothing more efficient in this battle than a healthy diet.
 One such ingredient that you might want to incorporate into your eating habits is yogurt.

 How can such a simple and cheap food help reduce your acne?
-Believe it or not, the white creamy product is actually full of vitamins.
-Moreover, you can apply yogurt topically so as to experience its full power on your skin.
+Believe it or not, the white creamy product is actually full of vitamins. 🍦👌 Moreover, you can apply yogurt topically so as to experience its full power on your skin.

-If you are choosing to call on yogurt’s healing abilities in your battle with acne, you should be warned that although you may prefer to snack on the fruity variety, it is plain yogurt that can perform miracles for your skin.
-Choose the normal kind or opt for Greek yogurt which contains more of the good type of bacteria.
+If you are choosing to call on yogurt’s healing abilities in your battle with acne, you should be warned that although you may prefer to snack on the fruity variety, it is plain yogurt that can perform miracles for your skin. ✔️ Choose the normal kind or opt for Greek yogurt, which contains more of the good type of bacteria.

-Nevertheless, yogurt, in particular, is rarely blamed to the same extent as other kinds of dairy.
+However, yogurt is rarely blamed to the same extent as other kinds of dairy.
 Indeed, the Greek kind of yogurt possesses a low glycemic index.
 So, how is yogurt different from other dairy products?
-Its secret is the high amount of probiotics that it sports due to the fermentation it undergoes before being ready for consumption.
+Its secret is the high amount of probiotics that it sports due to the fermentation it undergoes before being made ready for consumption.

 You can consume yogurt by ingesting it into your system or by applying it topically.
 Luckily, yogurt represents a tasty snack for many, so having some yogurt as a part of your daily diet can really boost your skin’s well-being.
-Opt for some plain yogurt in the morning or add some detoxifying berries for an extra oomph.
+Opt for some plain yogurt in the morning 🌞🍓 or add some detoxifying berries for an extra oomph.
 You are better off choosing the Greek kind of yogurt, as it not only carries higher levels of protein, but it is also tastier due to its more creamy texture (because the whey is sieved out during production).
-If you feel like getting creative, there is a variety of fruits and other ingredients you can make into a smoothie with a basis of yogurt.
+If you feel like getting creative, there are a variety of fruits and other ingredients you can make into a smoothie with a basis of yogurt.

 Which kind of probiotic is right for you?
-If you happen to specifically be battling a more severe kind of acne, you should go for the probiotic with the most bacteria.
-Don’t worry – we are referring to the healthy kind of bacteria, such as the Bifidobacterium or the Lactobacillus.
-If in doubt, opt for the Ultimate Probiotic Formula of Garden of Life.
+If you happen to be specifically battling a more severe kind of acne, you should go for the probiotic with the most bacteria.
+Don’t worry, we are referring to the healthy kind of bacteria, such as the Bifidobacterium or the Lactobacillus. 💡 If in doubt, opt for the Ultimate Probiotic Formula of Garden of Life.
 It presents you with an all-round remedy which encourages the activity of your immune and digestive systems.

-If you happen to really not be able to stand the idea of anything yogurt-related entering your body, you can also make an easy yogurt-based mask for yourself. 📌 While you will not experience the same kind of boost to your internal organs, the lactic acid will still scrub off your old skin and the bacteria will still manage to stimulate your complexion.
+If you can’t stand the idea of anything yogurt-related entering your body, you can make an easy yogurt-based mask for yourself. 📌 While you will not experience the same kind of boost to your internal organs, the lactic acid will still scrub off your old skin and the bacteria will still manage to stimulate your complexion.